Evidence-Based

 The Hormone Orchestra of the Night

-Sleep is one of the most powerful regulators of the hormonal systems that govern body composition, appetite, and metabolic function.
 During deep sleep, the pituitary gland releases the majority of the day's human growth hormone, which plays a central role in fat metabolism, muscle repair, and cellular regeneration.
+This hormonal release is tied specifically to slow-wave sleep, the same sleep stage that allergen exposure and poor bedroom air quality are most likely to fragment.

-Research from the University of Chicago, published in the Annals of Internal Medicine, found that sleep restriction significantly altered the ratio of fat to lean tissue lost during caloric restriction, suggesting that sleep quality directly influences how the body manages its composition, independent of diet and exercise.
+Research from the University of Chicago, published in the Annals of Internal Medicine, found that sleep restriction significantly altered the ratio of fat to lean tissue lost during caloric restriction.
+Sleep quality influences how the body manages its composition, independent of diet and exercise.
+A dirty sleep environment that chronically disrupts deep sleep is quietly working against your metabolic health every night.

 Reference: Nedeltcheva, A.V. et al. (2010).
 Insufficient sleep undermines dietary efforts to reduce adiposity.
 Annals of Internal Medicine, 153(7), 435 to 441.